Jeroen Kijk in de Vegte: Career

 In 2021, Jan-Willem Roodbeen and Kijk in de Vegte won the Gouden RadioRing 2020 for their morning radio show Jan-Willem Start Op!.

+He played the role of Melchior in the 2023 film De Grote Kerstfilm: Het Verhaal van Driekoningen.
+It was his acting debut.

+He won the Voice Over Award in 2025.

 Personal life

 On 6 May 2002, he witnessed the assassination of Pim Fortuyn in Hilversum, North Holland which took place in a car park outside the radio studio where Fortuyn had just given an interview to Kijk in de Vegte and his colleague Ruud de Wild.